Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Experiments

-\subsection{Voxel Size Robustness and Scalability}
+One advantage of our model is simultaneous segmentation and representation learning.
+To show that our model learns meaningful representations, we collect the $z^{what}$ of $200$ instances per-type and visualize them with the t-SNE algorithm \cite{tSNE}.
+Fig~\ref{fig:tsne} shows the $z^{what}$ of different object types occupy different regions.
+Note the embeddings of~\emph{pot} and~\emph{box} instances occupy the same area since they have almost identical spatial structure.

-In the literature \cite{SPACE,SPAIR}, the cell voxel size $l$, an important hyperparameter, is chosen to match the object size in the scene.
-To evaluate the robustness of our method w.r.t voxel size, we train our model on the UOR dataset with voxel size set to $0.75l$ and $1.25l$.
-We report that SPAIR3D achieves on average \textbf{ARI:}$\mathbf{0.931/0.922}$, \textbf{SC:} $\textbf{0.853/0.857}$, and \textbf{mSC:} $\textbf{0.850/0.861}$ with voxel size $0.75l/1.25l$ respectively demonstrating the robustness of our method.
+\subsubsection{Voxel Size Robustness and Scalability}

-The spatial invariance property of SPAIR3D allows the generalization of our method to scenes with an arbitrary number of objects, provided that object structures are captured intact.
-To demonstrate this, we evaluate our pre-trained model directly on $1000$ scenes containing $6-12$ randomly selected objects.
-SPAIR3D achieves on average \textbf{ARI:}$\mathbf{0.912/0.892}$, \textbf{SC:} $\mathbf{0.846/0.843}$, and \textbf{mSC:} $\mathbf{0.842/0.834}$ across the UOR/UOT datasets.
+In the literature, the cell voxel size, an important hyperparameter, is chosen to match the object size in the scene \cite{SPAIR}\cite{SPACE}.
+To evaluate the robustness of our method w.r.t voxel size, we train our model on the UOR dataset with voxel size set to $0.75l$ and $1.25l$ with $l$ being the average size of the objects.
+Results in Table~\ref{table:results} show that our method achieves stable performance w.r.t the voxel size.

-It is worth noting that UOR and UOT datasets include around $25\%$ objects (for scenes of 2 to 5 objects) and $60\%$ objects (for scenes of 6 to 12 objects) that are close to its neighbouring ones with touching or almost touching surfaces.
-The reported quantitative results (Table~\ref{table:results}) and qualitative results~(Fig.~\ref{fig:scale}(a)--(d)) demonstrate that our method achieves stable performance for those challenging scenes.
+To demonstrate scalability, we evaluate our pre-trained model on $1000$ scenes containing $6-12$ randomly selected objects and report performance in Table~\ref{table:results}.
+Due to the spatial invariance property, SPAIR3D suffers no performance drop on $6-12$ object scenes that were never used for training.

-We also evaluated our approach on scenes termed as \textit{Object Matrix}, which consists of $16$ objects in a matrix form.
-We fixed the position of all $16$ objects but change their size and rotation randomly.
+We also evaluated our approach on scenes termed as \textit{Object Matrix}, which consists of $16$ objects placed in a matrix form.
+We fixed the position of all $16$ objects but set their size and rotation randomly.
 For each dataset, SPAIR3D is evaluated on $100$ \textit{Object Matrix} scenes.
-On UOR/UOT Object Matrix scenes, SPAIR3D achieves on average \textbf{ARI:}$\mathbf{0.872/0.879}$, \textbf{SC:} $\mathbf{0.856/0.877}$ and \textbf{mSC:} $\mathbf{0.861/0.886}$.
+The results are reported in Table~\ref{table:results}.
 Note that our model is trained on scenes with $2$ to $5$ objects, which is less than one-third of the number of objects in \textit{Object Matrix} scenes.
-Fig~\ref{fig:scale}(e)-(f) is illustrative of the results.
+Fig~\ref{fig:scale}(c)-(d) is illustrative of the results.